List of diplomatic missions in Israel: Haifa

-Other Missions in Jerusalem
+Jerusalem

-These are the list of countries that operate consulates within the Jerusalem municipal boundary but are accredited to the city of Jerusalem, West Bank and Gaza Strip only.
+This is the list of countries that operate consulates within the Jerusalem municipal boundary but are accredited to the city of Jerusalem, West Bank and Gaza Strip only.
 These missions are not directly accredited to the Palestinian Authority and also not to Israel.
 Between 1844 and 2019, the United States maintained a consulate-general in Jerusalem that conducted relations with the Palestinians.
-In March 2019, the Consulate General was merged into the new US Embassy in Jerusalem and many of its responsibilities were assumed by the Embassy's new Palestinian Affairs Unit.
+In March 2019, the consulate general was merged into the new US Embassy in Jerusalem and many of its responsibilities were assumed by the embassy's new Palestinian Affairs Unit.
 Countries listed below already maintain separate embassies to Israel.
 For diplomatic missions accredited to the Palestinian Authority directly located inside the Palestinian territories of West Bank and Gaza Strip, see: List of diplomatic missions in Palestine.